Waldo-Blom/CV-website/README.md

 - [x] Make images more the same size
 - [ ] Add a learning current tech section??
 - [ ] When resizing some display weird, look for fix
-- [ ] Change the grid size to be 3 col
-- [ ] Add these to the tech stack : MS SQL, .NET

 ### Education section
 - [x] Make more size adjustable friendly